Celebrate Juneteenth in Colorado, a day to mark freedom from slavery — and freedom for all people

 “From hearing about emancipation to enjoying good music, speeches from kids and laughter, we’ll have a lot of fun,” Smith said.

-The Juneteenth Music Festival takes place this year over the weekend before the official Juneteenth holiday on June 19.
-The festival features free shows including headliner, Bow Wow.
+The Juneteenth Music Festival takes place this year on June 20th.

-Denver’s Juneteenth celebration, long known as one of the largest in the U.S., also features Denver’s longest running parade.
-As many as 5,000 people are expected to march in the parade.
+Denver’s Juneteenth celebration, long known as one of the largest in the U.S., also features Denver’s longest-running parade.
+As many as 5,000 people march in the parade each year.

-The Juneteenth festivities in Fort Collins take place the weekend before this year’s Juneteenth holiday, with a youth night on Friday, including outdoor film screenings, followed by concerts and the main celebration on Saturday and gospel services on Sunday.
+The Juneteenth festivities in Fort Collins begin on the Juneteenth holiday, with a youth night on Friday, followed by concerts and the main celebration on Saturday.

-Longmont’s Juneteenth gathering focuses on freedom, a celebration of youth and brave new beginnings.
-The celebration features food, live entertainment and special musical guests, including Chrisette Michelle.
+Longmont’s Juneteenth gathering focuses on freedom and on celebrating youth and brave new beginnings.
+The celebration features food, live entertainment and special musical guests.

 Learn more about the history of Juneteenth in Colorado and across the U.S.